20 Smart Money Lessons You Should Always Remember

 Save Before You Spend

-Start with saving 10% of your income.
+By setting money aside right away, you make saving a habit instead of an afterthought.
+Start by saving 10% of your income.
 Add an additional one (or more) percent with each pay increase or each year.

 Learn More: 10 Mini Savings Challenges to Explore & Save More Money